m4r-sh/zilk/readme.md

 ---

-# Examples

-Coming soon

----

 # Credits

 The performance of `zilk` is largely due to @WebReflection's incredible work on `uhtml`, `wicked-elements`, and other top-tier JS libraries.
-He's a JavaScript master and understands the nitty-gritty details of browser performance.
+He's a JavaScript legend.

 The developer experience is inspired by Next.js, Svelte, Astro, and other great tools I've used over the years.
 The JavaScript ecosystem is bustling with innovation, but the overwhelming complexity makes it difficult to leverage these tools without getting stuck.